Career & Life Planning

 Summer Internship Funding Program

 The Rollins Gateway Fellows program offers funding to support selected undergraduate students participating in academic internships during the summer.
 Funding will be awarded based on the evaluation of application materials and internship opportunity, as well as financial need (as determined by the Rollins Office of Financial Aid and/or personal statement, along with the student’s proposed budget).
-Students from all majors are encouraged to apply!- Alumni Donors supporting student engagement in broad internship experiences
+Students from all majors are encouraged to apply!

-- The Johnson Family Foundation supporting student engagement in internship experiences with non-profit organizations whose efforts focusing on LGBTQ and social justice issues
+• The Johnson Family Foundation supporting student engagement in internship experiences with non-profit organizations whose efforts focusing on LGBTQ+ and social justice issues

 To be eligible to apply, students should meet the following criteria:

-- A current undergraduate student (expected graduation August 2023 or later) enrolled in the College of Liberal Arts or the Hamilton Holt School
+• A current undergraduate student (expected graduation August 2024 or later) enrolled in the College of Liberal Arts or the Hamilton Holt School

-- Internship has been pre-approved to receive academic credit from the College (or student is in the process of working with the Center for Career & Life Planning to have internship approved for credit).
+• Internship has been pre-approved to receive academic credit from the College (or student is in the process of working with the Center for Career & Life Planning to have internship approved for credit).

-- Be in good standing with the College (not on academic probation)
+• Be in good standing with the College (not on academic probation)

-- Will have earned at least 30 semester hours by the end of the spring 2023 semester
+• Will have earned at least 30 semester hours by the end of the spring 2024 semester

-- Considering previous credit-bearing internships that the student has completed (including those through the Office of International Programs), engaging in this internship course should not take students over the following Rollins internship credit limits: 12 credits for CLA, 8 credits for Holt
+• Considering previous credit-bearing internships that the student has completed (including those through the Office of International Programs), engaging in this internship course should not take students over the following Rollins internship credit limits: 12 credits for CLA, 8 credits for Holt

-- Commit to register for the Rollins Summer 2023 Academic Internship Reflection Course (which requires a tuition cost of $500 – included in the funding if student is selected)
+• Commit to register for the Rollins Summer 2024 Academic Internship Reflection Course (which requires a tuition cost of $500 – included in the funding if student is selected)

 Program Requirements:

-- Pre-Internship Orientation (or individual pre-internship meeting with the Academic Internship Programs Team)
+• Virtual Pre-Internship Orientation (or individual pre-internship meeting with the Academic Internship Programs Team)

-- Successful completion of the Academic Internship Reflection Course during awarded semester
+• Successful completion of the Academic Internship Reflection Course during awarded semester

-- Final Reflection Project that covers the impact of both the experience and the funding the student received, the key learnings/takeaways, examples of growth, and the student’s plans moving forward with their career journey.
+• Final Reflection Project that covers the impact of both the experience and the funding the student received, the key learnings/takeaways, examples of growth, and the student’s plans moving forward with their career journey.
 This is separate from any internship course reflection assignments, and may take the form of:

-- Some form of creative media with explanation (video, art piece, blog, etc.)
+• Some form of creative media with explanation (video, art piece, blog, etc.)

-- Commitment to sharing about your summer experience during the successive academic year.
+• Commitment to sharing about your summer experience during the successive academic year.
 Opportunities may include writing a Thank You note to program donors, attending Alumni networking events, meetings with the President’s office, being interviewed by Rollins 360, etc.

 Application Checklist and Deadlines:

-- Gateway Fellows Internship Application Form
+1. Gateway Fellows Internship Online Application - APPLY HERE!

-- Budget Worksheet and Supporting Links Document (if applicable)
+2. Budget Worksheet and Supporting Links Document (if applicable)

-- Current Resume
+3. Current Resume

-- Personal Essay: One to three (1-3) page typed essay describing your career goals and how this summer internship opportunity fits into your strategy for achieving them.
+4. Personal Essay: One to three (1-3) page typed essay describing your career goals and how this summer internship opportunity fits into your strategy for achieving them.
 Include explanation of internship role and tasks, as well as your personal learning goals for the internship, and how they benefit your future plans.
 Include a clear, compelling explanation of your need and how this award will impact your ability to participate in this summer internship

 Ø IMPORTANT NOTE: Review the Funded Internship Application Scoring Rubric for insight into what will be evaluated in your application materials.
 Funding is limited, so make sure to put your best foot forward!